Team2337/2012ReboundRumble/README.md

 	* An autonomous script is selected by the driver controller while the robot is disabled

-* All logic is contained inside the **Periodic Tasks.vi**, with control data passed to Periodic Tasks via local variables -This means all code is consistently executed (no depending on DS packets affecting how fast commands are updated) -Teleop.vi is used to assign joystick commands into robot commands, each with its own local variable -Autonomous scripts reference these robot commands
+* All logic is contained inside the **Periodic Tasks.vi**, with control data passed to Periodic Tasks via local variables

+	* This means all code is consistently executed (no depending on DS packets affecting how fast commands are updated)

+	* Teleop.vi is used to assign joystick commands into robot commands, each with its own local variable

+	* Autonomous scripts reference these robot commands

 * **Simple** shooter speed control

-	-A proximity sensor is mounted to detect one rising edge per revolution of the shooter wheel, managed by the WPI Counter class
+	* A proximity sensor is mounted to detect one rising edge per revolution of the shooter wheel, managed by the WPI Counter class

-	-A well-tuned PI loop, with quick ramping up to speed and precision of +/- 5 RPM at normal key shooting speeds
+	* A well-tuned PI loop, with quick ramping up to speed and precision of +/- 5 RPM at normal key shooting speeds

-* A **basic vision** program mostly copied from the Rectangular Target Processing example -'Auto-targeting' program moves wheels to line up robot with target -Auto-targeting is still not well-tuned, not very functional -A very low camera exposure is used to limit the amount of possible colors interfering with the mask
+* A **basic vision** program mostly copied from the Rectangular Target Processing example

+	* 'Auto-targeting' program moves wheels to line up robot with target

+	* Auto-targeting is still not well-tuned, not very functional

+	* A very low camera exposure is used to limit the amount of possible colors interfering with the mask

-* **'Cheesy drive'** - a form of arcade drive - provided by FRC 33 (which was based on work done by FRC 254) -First year of non-mechanum, non-Lunacy wheel drive for 2337 -Custom ramping on the joystick input to reduce quick, potentially hazardous movements *An **intake logic** system used to suck balls in one at a time, and queue balls out one at a time -Three eye sensors indicate whether balls are in their appropriate positions
+* **'Cheesy drive'** - a form of arcade drive - provided by FRC 33 (which was based on work done by FRC 254)

+	* First year of non-mechanum, non-Lunacy wheel drive for 2337

+	* Custom ramping on the joystick input to reduce quick, potentially hazardous movements

+*An **intake logic** system used to suck balls in one at a time, and queue balls out one at a time

+	* Three eye sensors indicate whether balls are in their appropriate positions

 As an offseason project, the 'brogrammming' team is also working on a Java port of our code.
 When finished, it will also be open-sourced.